Cognitive Load in Web Design

 Simplifying Form Design

-Designing user-friendly forms is essential for reducing cognitive load.
+Designing user-friendly forms is essential for reducing cognitive load on mental processes.
 By simplifying form fields and minimising unnecessary input requirements, users can complete tasks more efficiently.

 Inline Validation